Pistachihen/pistachi.github.io/about.md

 comments: false
 ---

 Howdy, I'm student of chemical engineering from São Paulo, Brazil, living in Vancouver.
-This blog is for documentation about my thoughts and reflections, my services and random  and journy through my academic life.
+This blog is for documentation about my thoughts and reflections, my services and randoms and journy through my academic life.
 I made this website using Jekyll hosted on github, using the [Jekyll Kisé ](https://jamstackthemes.dev/theme/jekyll-klise/)theme, and using HTML and such for template editing and post making.

 If you have a question about me or else, just reach me out.